yushoyamaguchi/sched_playground/README.md

 # sched_playground
-Some experiment for implementing DAG scheduler
+Some experiments for implementing DAG scheduler